Mangrove forests are some of the world’s most valuable coastal ecosystems—and they’re being destroyed at an alarming rate.

-In 2016, we teamed up with Conservation International, the International Union for the Conservation of Nature (IUCN), and The Nature Conservancy to form the Global Mangrove Alliance.
+We teamed up with Conservation International, the International Union for the Conservation of Nature (IUCN), and The Nature Conservancy to form the Global Mangrove Alliance.
 It’s an initiative to reverse the loss of critically important mangrove habitats worldwide.
 The target is ambitious: to expand the global extent of mangrove habitat 20% by the year 2030.

 The alliance is guided by the concept of collaboration, and calls for members to come together with funders, experts, and local communities to conserve and restore mangroves at a scale much greater than any group could accomplish individually.

 Serving as the transition between marine and terrestrial environments, mangrove forests support a vast diversity of life, provide protection from dangerous storms and tsunamis, sustain coastal livelihoods, and store carbon.

 “Mangroves are a powerful tool that nature has provided us, but we’re not doing enough, fast enough, to protect them,” said Lauren Spurrier, managing director of oceans for WWF.

 As coastal populations across the globe continue to expand and climate change increasingly threatens the viability of these communities, the protection and resiliency that mangroves offer becomes even more important.
 But they’re disappearing.

 In recent decades deforestation for aquaculture, agriculture, and coastal development has wiped out large swaths of forest.
 We’ve lost 50% of the world’s mangroves just in the past half century, and if current trends continue, the remaining mangroves could be gone within the next 100 years.